We’re proud to be a partner in the Fellfoot Forward Landscape Partnership Scheme.

 We’re sharing our expertise to make sure the project has sustainability at its heart, threaded through all the activities that will take place over the four years of the programme.

 We’ll be advising partners on ways to deliver activities in a sustainable way, from reducing waste and travel emissions to using recycled goods, to give just a few examples.

 We’ll also help to ensure that the challenges of climate change and how people can be engaged in tackling them are incorporated into the programme, and we’ll help to reduce carbon emissions through the heritage aspects of the programme.

 During the earlier development phase of the Fellfoot Forward programme, we carried out audits at five community-owned buildings between Melmerby and Castle Carrock.
 We’re excited to be able to continue to support the custodians of community buildings over coming years of the programme.
 Our first step will be to identify the help they need and then plan the support we can offer.
 It could be, for example, training in the heritage skills needed to maintain and conserve these valuable community buildings.

-It’s run by the North Pennines Area of Outstanding Natural Beauty (AONB) Partnership and is funded by the Heritage Lottery Fund.
+Fellfoot Forward is led by the North Pennines AONB Partnership and supported by the National Lottery Heritage Fund.